Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Experiments

 Fig.~\ref{fig:regression} shows the learned curve after training.
 Starting from a feasible initialization, projection prevents unsafe drift: the policy fits $f$ where it is safe and smoothly saturates at the constraint boundary with no violation.

-To position our approach against existing approach, we compare against a soft-constraint baseline.
+To compare our approach with a standard baseline, we compare against a soft-constraint baseline.
 Specifically, we replace the hard projection step with an unconstrained optimization problem augmented by a soft penalty: